Skip to content

 • Give your dog time to recover from the vaccination.

-• If the shaking continues or other symptoms such as vomiting occur, contact your veterinarian.
+• If the trembling persists or other symptoms such as vomiting occur, contact your veterinarian.

-• Watch your dog closely for unusual reactions.
+• Observe your dog closely for unusual reactions.

 Hormonal imbalances, such as an underactive thyroid (hypothyroidism), can also cause tremors.
-If you suspect a hormonal disorder, you should have your veterinarian do a blood test to determine this.
+If you suspect a hormonal disorder, you should have this checked by a veterinarian with a blood test.

 Measures for hormonal disorders:

-• Watch for additional symptoms such as weight gain or lack of motivation.
+• Pay attention to additional symptoms such as weight gain or lack of energy.

 • Regular check-ups and blood tests are important to monitor the condition.

 Puppies often shiver, especially in the first few weeks after birth.
-This can be caused by hypothermia, hypoglycemia, or a lack of control over their bodily functions.
-Puppies often do not have fully developed thermoregulation and shiver to warm themselves up.
+This can be caused by hypothermia, low blood sugar, or a lack of control over their bodily functions.
+Puppies often don't yet have fully developed thermoregulation and shiver to warm themselves up.

 • Make sure your puppy is always warm enough.